 DOM tree before submitting the parameters.

-With connected parameters you can create dynamic popup/radio button parameters that depend on each other.
-When the user selects an item on a popup/radio button, the subsequent popups/radio buttons that depend on the changed one will also change.
-Multiple popups/radio buttons can be chained together to create hierarchies.
+With connected parameters, you can create dynamic select list/radio button parameters that depend on each other.
+When the user selects an item on a select list, radio button, or from autocomplete field, the subsequent select lists/radio buttons that depend on the changed one will also change.
+Multiple select lists/radio buttons can be chained together to create hierarchies.

 Automatic parameters are also available in connected parameters.

 The reference to another select list/radio button is made by using the same input parameter name in the connected report as in the main report.